news-catalyst/developer-interview/README.md

 1. In the users app, build models that:
   - Attach a profile to Django's built-in user model
-  - Allow users to associate multiple email addresses with their account
+  - Allow users to associate multiple additional email addresses with their account (beyond the one Django stores in its standard user model)
   - Allow users to upload a profile image (just the model, don't worry about actually handling an upload)
   - Allow users to enter a short biography about themselves